Kotlin/kotlinx.serialization/docs/runtime_usage.md

 parsed == DataWrapper("foo", Data(42)) // true
 ```

-> This feature is still in development and may have some bugs.
-Parser does not support kotlin maps with keys other than `String`.
+> Parser does not support kotlin maps with keys other than `String`.